Koenkk/zigbee2mqtt.io/docs/devices/L1(ZW).md

 ---
-title: "TuYa L1(ZW) control via MQTT"
+title: "Tuya L1(ZW) control via MQTT"
-description: "Integrate your TuYa L1(ZW) via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Tuya L1(ZW) via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2024-01-31T20:08:01
 pageClass: device-page
 ---